Skip to main content

 Gravlaks

-Raw salmon cured with salt, sugar, and dill, traditionally served with mustard sauce, on bread, or with potatoes.
-Scandinavian specialty showcasing Norway's premium salmon.
-Essential Norwegian appetizer or breakfast dish.
+Raw salmon cured with salt, sugar, and dill, usually served with mustard sauce, on bread, or alongside potatoes.
+A Scandinavian specialty built on Norway's top-grade salmon, eaten as an appetizer or at breakfast.

 Fårikål